 Financial aid for health insurance, otherwise known as a subsidy, is a type of financial assistance that can lower your monthly premium or reduce your out-of-pocket medical costs.

 Whether you qualify for subsidies depends on your income, family size, and the cost of health insurance in the area.
-Many individuals qualify for financial assistance if their annual income is less than $49,960.

 What about COBRA?
 Everyone keeps mentioning that